 Unyielding swells of memory rolled in the

 At dawn you slip the grasp of languid ghosts;

-you go outside, rouse your senses in chilly air.
+you go outside, rouse the flesh in chilly air.

 a phantom siege that pines for an escape.

 A chorus of loons echoes across the misty lake.